mbahng/pyember/README.md

 ```
 import ember

-ds = ember.datasets.LinearDataset(N=20, D=14)
+ds = ember.datasets.LinearDataset(N=20, D=15)
 dl = ember.datasets.Dataloader(ds, batch_size=2)
 model = ember.models.LinearRegression(15)
 mse = ember.objectives.MSELoss()
+optim = ember.optimizers.SGDOptimizer(model, 1e-4)

-for epoch in range(500):
+for epoch in range(1000):
   loss = None
   for x, y in dl:
     y_ = model.forward(x)
     loss = mse(y, y_)
     loss.backprop()
-    model.step(1e-5)
+    optim.step()

+  if epoch % 100 == 0:
     print(loss)
 ```

 ### K Nearest Neighbors

 To do a simple K Nearest Neighbors regressor, use the following model.
 The forward method scans over the whole dataset, so we must input it to the model during instantiation.
 Note that we do not need a dataloader or a backpropagation method since we aren't iteratively updating gradients, though we want to show the loss.
+We simply evaluate this model over the hyperparameter $K$.

 ```
 import ember